totorototo/ultra-buddy/README.md

-# Trail-Buddy - Lybitos
+# Ultra-Buddy

-Trail-Buddy is a free web service dedicated for trail runner.
+Ultra-Buddy is a free web service dedicated for trail runner.

 Onboarding worflow is quite simple: easy as 1,2,3!